Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 Windows:

-Note that Continuum OFX may work to varying degrees in other OFX hosts, but at this time it is only officially supported in Resolve and Vegas.
+Note that Continuum OFX may work to varying degrees in other OFX hosts, but at this time it is only officially supported in Resolve, Vegas Pro, and Nuke.
 Note that official Resolve support does not yet include the embedded Fusion page within Resolve.
+Note that the Apple App Store version of Resolve is not fully supported and direct downloads of Resolve from the Blackmagic Design site should be used instead.

 Additional OFX Host Version Requirements: